Dictionary » Adjective Words » Absolute – Meaning-Definition-Synonyms-Antonyms

 Meanings of Absolute

 This adjective describes something free from limitations or restrictions.
-It may refer to total power, pure truth, or something perfect in its entirety.
-For instance, a ruler may have unlimited authority, or a fact may be considered universal and unchanging.
-In everyday speech, it often emphasizes certainty or completeness.
+It can refer to total power, pure truth, or something considered perfect in its entirety.
+For instance, a ruler may hold absolute authority, or a statement may be treated as universal and unchanging.
+In everyday speech, absolute often emphasizes certainty, completeness, or the idea that no conditions apply.

 Definition

 Absolute means total, perfect, or unconditional.
-It suggests something that is not dependent on anything else and stands firm by itself.
-This word is often used in philosophy, science, and daily language to emphasize certainty and independence.
+It suggests something that stands on its own and is not dependent on anything else.
+The word is commonly used in philosophy and science to highlight certainty and independence, and it also shows up frequently in daily conversation when people want to be fully clear.

 Etymology

 The word comes from the Latin root absolutus, meaning “set free” or “unrestricted.”
 It combines ab- (away from) with solvere (to loosen).
-The English form appeared in the 14th century, holding meanings such as complete or not relative to other conditions.
-Over time, it became associated with ideas of perfection, certainty, and independence.
+The English form appeared in the 14th century, originally carrying meanings such as complete or not relative to other conditions.
+Over time, it became closely associated with ideas of perfection, certainty, and independence, and it remains widely used in modern English.

 Example Sentences

-• Honesty is considered a universal value in many cultures.
+• Honesty is treated as an absolute value in many cultures.

-• She has complete trust in her best friend.
+• She has complete trust in her best friend, even during stressful times.

-• The scientist searched for ultimate truth through his research.
+• The scientist searched for ultimate truth through careful observation and testing.

-• Freedom of speech is often seen as an unconditional right.
+• Freedom of speech is often described as an unconditional right.

 Absolute Synonyms